 The illuminance is a quantity defined in the area of photometry, which is used for quantifying the intensity of illumination, e.g. on an office desk.
-In contrast to a physical quantity like the irradiance (the corresponding quantity in radiometry), it takes into account the wavelength-dependent sensitivity of the human eye.
+In contrast to a physical quantity like the irradiance (the corresponding quantity in radiometry), it takes into account the wavelength-dependent sensitivity of the human eye, typically for photopic vision.
 The related radiometric quantity is the irradiance, specified in units of W/m2, from which one can calculate the illuminance using a luminosity function.

 Measurement of Illuminance